Merchants National Corporation: Expansion outside Marion County

 In February 1986, MNC announced the pending acquisition of the Greenwood-based NBG Financial Corporation with its Farmers National Bank subsidiary for $13.2 million in stock.
 The acquisition was completed in December 1986.

 In March 1986, MNC announced the pending acquisition of the Seymour-based Mid-Southern Indiana Bancorp with its Seymour National Bank subsidiary for an undisclosed amount.
 The acquisition was completed in December 1986.
 This was Merchants first move outside the immediate area surrounding Marion County.

 In April 1986, MNC announced two unrelated pending acquisitions of the Tipton-based Citizens National Bank of Tipton and the Zionsville-based and Frenzel family-controlled Farmers State Corporation with its Mid State Bank subsidiary, both for undisclosed amounts.
 The acquisition in Zionsville was completed in November 1986 while the acquisition in Tipton was completed in December 1986.

 In August 1986, MNC announced the pending acquisition of the Connersville-based Fayette Bancorp with its Fayette Bank and Trust Company subsidiary for an undisclosed amount.
 The acquisition was completed in May 1987.

 In December 1986, MNC announced the pending acquisition of the Madison-based Ohio Valley Bancorp with its Madison Bank & Trust Company subsidiary for an undisclosed amount.
 The acquisition was completed in September 1987.
 After National City acquired Merchants National, National City did not merge Madison Bank & Trust into National City, but decided the divest the bank 14 years later after determining that this bank did not fit in with the rest of the company.
 National City eventually sold Madison Bank & Trust to MainSource Financial Group in 2005 for an undisclosed amount.

 In March 1987, MNC announced the pending acquisition of the Crawfordsville-based Elston Corporation with its Elston Bank & Trust Company subsidiary for $24 million.
 The acquisition was completed in February 1988.

 In April 1988, MNC announced the pending acquisition of the Batesville-based Batesville State Bank for an undisclosed amount.

 In July 1988, MNC announced the pending acquisition of the East Chicago-based Riley Corporation with its First National Bank of East Chicago subsidiary for an undisclosed amount.
 The acquisition was completed in November 1988.

 In April 1989, MNC announced the pending acquisition of the Logansport-based First National Bankshares with its First National Bank of Logansport and the First National Bank of Indiana subsidiaries for $22.9 million.
 The acquisition was completed in October 1989.

 National City Bank Indiana

-In October 1991, National City Corp. announced that it was acquiring Merchants National Corporation with its lead bank Merchants National Bank and Trust Company of Indianapolis for $604 million in stock.
+In October 1991, National City Corporation announced that it was acquiring Merchants National Corporation with its lead bank Merchants National Bank and Trust Company of Indianapolis for $604 million in stock.
 The acquisition was completed in May 1992.
 Approximately 600 positions, mainly in Indianapolis, were eliminated as a direct result of the consolidation of mostly headquarters functions.